 In this article:

-- Types of financial institutions in Canada
+What are the types of financial institutions in Canada?

 Financial institutions in Canada can be classified into three main categories: